Fighting against POLLUTION to Save Environment

 ENVIRONMENTAL IMPACT

-Collect samples of river water from location at downstream of discharge, if relevant, determine use of the river stretch, check quality of samples vis-a-vis requirements, estimate consequent to proper CETP.
+Collect samples of river water from location downstream of discharge, if relevant, determine use of the river stretch, check quality of samples vis-a-vis requirements, estimate consequent to proper CETP.

 From the air pollutant load estimated and over meteorological data determine highest ground level concentrations, check with actual field measurement.
 Determine improvement required in terms of pollutant generation.